awsdocs/amazon-gamelift-developer-guide/doc_source/queues-design.md

 ## Evaluate queue metrics<a name="queues-design-metrics"></a>

 Use metrics to evaluate how well your queues are performing\.
-You can view queue\-specific metrics in the GameLift console \([View Queue Details](queues-console.md#queues-console-detail)\) or in Amazon CloudWatch\.
+You can view queue\-specific metrics in the GameLift console \([View queue details](queues-console.md#queues-console-detail)\) or in Amazon CloudWatch\.
 For descriptions of queue metrics, see [GameLift metrics for queues](monitoring-cloudwatch.md#gamelift-metrics-queue)\.

 Queue metrics can provide insight in three main areas:
 + **Overall queue performance** – Metrics indicate how successfully a queue is responding to placement requests and help to identify when and why placements are failing\.
 For queues with manually scaled fleets, metrics average wait times and queue depth can indicate when capacity for a queue might need to be adjusted\.